vin-e/vin-e.com/src/resume.md

 # Employment

-if you found this, i don't know how you did but this is a WIP. expect this to be updated at some point.
+How did you found this page?
+I don't know how you did but this is a work in progress...
+I am still thinking of how I want to display the data.
+Expect this to be updated at some point.

 <div id="employment"></div>